hhullen/proxmox_wrapper/README.md

     8. `--node-storage-name [node storage name]` - existing storage name of node for specify where to create new disk for new VM.
     9. `--help`, `-h` - to ges short description

+>> In case some optional arguments was not specified, defaul values will be set instead from config file `~/.proxapi/vmsetup.cfg`

 # Some using examples
 ```
 proxapi create pve3 203 --vm-name "test-name-1" --ram 4096 \